zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Marcus says, “And who do you think would be respons ible for doing that and for extinguishing the wildfire we start?”
 Marcus is rem inding Rebecca that to create a bonfire would still be work, and more importantly, it would be dangerous.
 A “wildfire” (wildfire) is a very large fire that bur ns through a forest or other areas in ways that you can’t control very easily.
 We have wi ldfires here in California – Southern California – quite frequently, and many ti mes these fires burn down homes.
 They can be quite dangerous.

  What do you do with a wildfire?
 Well, you have to p ut the fire out, and the verb we use for that concept is “to extinguish” (extingu ish).
 “To extinguish a fire” means to make the fire stop burning – “to put the f ire out,” we would say.
 Marcus is reminding Rebecca that if they create a bonfire,  they’ll probably start a wildfire, and then they would have to put the fire out.
-So, i t wouldn’t really save them very much.
+So, it wouldn’t really save them very much.

 Now let’s listen to the dialogue, this time at a normal speed.